FelixGruen/featurevis/README.md

 Pay attention to the fact that these colors are used unmodified.
 So use the normalized image as basis for your color space.

 What if we want a rectangular occlusion box?
-Just replace the two values from above with four to specify the size and stride along the width and the size and stride along the height of the image, e.g. for a occlusion box 64 pixels wide and 32 pixels high use:
+Just replace the two values from above with four to specify the size and stride along the width and the size and stride along the height of the image, so for a occlusion box 64 pixels wide and 32 pixels high use:

 ```Matlab
 graphical_occlusion(net, im, im_, {64, 16, 32, 16});